Ikanant/Software-Engineering-Notes/01-Languages/JavaScript/Advanced JavaScript/000_01 - Introduction & SCOPE.md

 LHS & RHS = Left hand side & Right hand side

-Global variable leakage: When in non-strict mode with JavaScript, if we make a call like *[bam = \"hello\"]{.underline} *where bam is an undefined variable, JavaScript will try to be the \"Good\" guy for you and create such variable in the GLOBAL scope.
+Global variable leakage: When in non-strict mode with JavaScript, if we make a call like *[bam = \"hello\"] *where bam is an undefined variable, JavaScript will try to be the \"Good\" guy for you and create such variable in the GLOBAL scope.

 Undefined and Undeclared are VERY DIFFERENT